ChrisMagnuson/sort-PhotorecRecoveredFiles/readme.md

 # Sort files recoverd by Photorec

 Photorec does a great job when recovering deleted files.
-But the result is a huge unsorted unnamed amount of files.
-Especially for external hard drives which serve as backup of all personal data, sortig them is an endless job.
+But the result is a huge, unsorted, unnamed amount of files.
+Especially for external hard drives serving as backup of all the personal data, sortig them is an endless job.

 This program helps you sorting your files.
-First of all, the files are copied to own folders for each file type.
-Second, jpegs are distinguished by the year when they have been taken and by the event.
-We thereby define an event as a time span during them photos are shot and that has at least a time span of 4 days without a photo to another event.
+First of all, the **files are copied to own folders for each file type**.
+Second, **jpegs are distinguished by the year** when they have been taken **and by the event**.
+We thereby define an event as a time span during them photos are taken.
+It has a delta of 4 days without a photo to another event.

 ## Usage